denyred/LFAF_general/Report and screen/Report4.md

 ```

 ### Convert to Chomsky Normal Form
-The `chomsky_normal_form` method converts the remaining production rules to the CNF format.
-It does so by breaking down rules with more than two symbols on the right-hand side into multiple rules that conform to CNF.
-Additionally, it introduces new non-terminal symbols for terminal symbols within rules containing more than one symbol on the right-hand side.
+The chomsky_normal_form method is essential for converting the remaining production rules of the grammar into the Chomsky Normal Form (CNF).
+Its primary task is to restructure rules that contain more than two symbols on the right-hand side, breaking them down into multiple rules that adhere to the CNF format.

+During the conversion process, the chomsky_normal_form method introduces new non-terminal symbols to represent terminal symbols within rules that have multiple symbols on the right-hand side.
+This step ensures that all production rules conform to the desired CNF structure.

+By breaking down complex rules into smaller units and introducing new symbols when needed, the chomsky_normal_form method simplifies the grammar, making it more manageable and suitable for subsequent parsing and language-processing algorithms.
+The CNF format imposes specific constraints on the structure of production rules, and the transformation aligns the rules with these requirements.

+Converting the grammar to CNF is significant because it standardizes the grammar representation, enabling the application of efficient parsing algorithms and facilitating other language-processing techniques.
+Adhering to the CNF format allows for more structured analysis of the grammar, contributing to the development of advanced language tools and compilers.

+In summary, the chomsky_normal_form method is responsible for converting the remaining grammar rules into CNF, restructuring complex rules and introducing new symbols as necessary.
+This transformation simplifies the grammar and opens doors to more effective language processing and the creation of sophisticated language analysis tools.

 ```python
         def chomsky_normal_form(self):